jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 # Roadmap <a name="Roadmap"/>
 It is my hope that this way of displaying annotations will catch on and eventually become wide spread throughout the pharma industry.

-This is very much a work in progress, but these parts are curently under consideration
+This is very much a work in progress, and I plan to make new versions of `crf_1_3_2.xsl` as new versions of ODM are released.
+XSL file names are planned to follow the ODM version.

-* Displaying editorial (and other) remarks as part of the CRF, pending a uniform way to include notes in the ODM-xml file.
+At the same time I invite others to improve of my XSL programmng, make suggestions to annotation conventions, and generally be involved and debate the use of ODM-xml in the way presented here.

 # License <a name="License"/>
 Distributed under the MIT License.
 See [LICENSE](https://github.com/jmangori/CDISC-ODM-and-Define-XML-tools/blob/master/LICENSE) for more information.